YohannesTz/BoidsFX/README.md

 - **Cohesion**: steer to move towards the average position (center of mass) of local flockmates.

+this project was inspired by [Ben eater's boid demonstration ](https://github.com/beneater/boids)

 # MIT License (MIT)

 Copyright (c) Yohannes Tezera